One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 Creating my company

-Would you like to launch an entrepreneurial project related to a regulated liberal profession?
+Looking to launch a business project related to a regulated profession?

-It's possible if you opt for the SELARL legal form for your future business.
+It's possible if you opt for the SELARL legal structure for your future company.

 But what is a SELARL?